nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

     4. Other incorrect delete commands to try: `deletelesson`, `deletelesson x`, `...` (where x is larger than the list size)<br>
        Expected: Similar to previous.

+### Mark Task

+1. Mark a task as done while task list is being shown

+    1. Prerequisites: List all tasks using the `listtask` or `listall` command.
+There are existing tasks in the task list.

+    2. Test case: `marktask 1` <br>
+       Expected: The task that was originally at the top of the list will now have a green tick at the side and shifted below tasks that are not done yet.
+Details of the marked task are shown in the status message.

+    3. Test case: `marktask 0` <br>
+       Expected: No task is marked.
+Error details shown in status message.

+### Mark Lesson

+1. Mark a lesson as completed while lesson list is being shown

+   1. Prerequisites: List all tasks using the `listlesson` or `listall` command.
+There are existing lessons in the lesson list.

+   2. Test case: `marklesson 1` <br>
+      Expected: The lesson that was originally at the top of the list will now have a green tick at the side and shifted below lessons that are not yet completed.
+Details of the marked lesson are shown in the status message.

+   3. Test case: `marklesson 0` <br>
+      Expected: No lesson is marked.
+Error details shown in status message.

 ### Saving data

 1. Dealing with missing data file(s).

    1. Prerequisites: If there exists studentbook.json, taskbook.json and/or lessonbook.json file(s) in the data folder at the root of the application directory, delete the file(s).

-   2. Test case: Double-click on the jar file to run the application.
+   2. Test case: Double-click on the jar file to run the application. <br>
       Expected: Application runs and loads the sample data from `SampleStudentUtil#getSampleStudentBook`, `SampleTaskUtil#getSampleTaskBook` and/or `SampleLessonUtil#getSampleLessonBook`.

 2. Dealing with corrupted data file(s).

    1. Prerequisites: Modify the studentbook.json, taskbook.json and/or lessonbook.json file(s) to be an illegal format, such as deleting the “name” field of a student, the "taskDesc" field of a task, and/or the "attendance" field of a lesson.

-   2. Test case: Double-click on the jar file to run the application.
+   2. Test case: Double-click on the jar file to run the application. <br>
       Expected: Application runs and has no data on initial load.
 Running the next command overwrites the current corrupted json file(s).